earthly/website/website/pricing.md

 <h2 class="text-2xl font-semibold mb-5 mt-20" id="usage-tracked">How is my usage of Satellites tracked?<span class="hide"><a href="#usage-tracked">¶</a></span></h2>

 The usage of Satellites is tracked by monitoring the Satellites for active builds.
-If there are no active builds for 30 minutes, the Satellite goes to sleep automatically.
+If there are no active builds,the Satellite goes to sleep automatically after some time.
 When a Satellite is asleep, it is not billed for compute.
 When a build is started, the Satellite is woken up automatically and billed for compute.

 <h2 class="text-2xl font-semibold mb-5 mt-20" id="zero-margin-compute">What is zero-margin compute?<span class="hide"><a href="#zero-margin-compute">¶</a></span></h2>